Toglefritz/Brine/brine_firmware/lib/README.md

 - **I2CButton**: Contains the driver for interfacing with the Qwiic Button module, encapsulating all the functionality needed to interact with the button.

-- **I2CCrypto**: Provides the functionality to communicate with and utilize the Qwiic ATECC508A cryptographic coprocessor module.

 - **I2CDistanceSensor**: Houses the code required for interfacing with the Qwiic VL53L1X distance sensor, providing an API for measuring distances.

 - **FirebaseModule**: A library that encapsulates the functionality required for interacting with Firebase, offering a simplified interface for database operations.